2025 Integrated Report

 Water

-- Supported the Lake Winnipeg Basin Water Stewardship Project that engaged roughly 30,000 acres across four farms to identify, measure and document year over year outcomes from implementation of water stewardship practices on farm
+- Continued to participate in the Lake Winnipeg Basin Water Stewardship Project that engaged roughly 40,000 acres across four farms to identify, measure and document year over year outcomes of applying water stewardship practices on farm

 Waste

-Solid waste and food waste sent to landfill have detrimental effects on the environment and local communities.
-Reducing the production of solid waste at our facilities, improving our landfill diversion rate, and reducing the amount of food loss and waste arising from our business are top priorities.
-In 2024, we:
+Solid waste and food waste sent to landfill can have negative impacts on the environment and local communities.
+Reducing solid waste at our facilities, increasing landfill diversion and cutting down on food loss and waste across our business are key priorities.
+In 2025, we achieved:

 Integrated Report